t0mg/wordclock/software/UsersManual.md

 ### Network

-The NETWORK section will show at the top of the page if it has not been configured before, and will afterwards move to the bottom (as shown in the screenshot above) since it probably doesn't need to change it very often.
+The Network section will show at the top of the page if it has not been configured before, and will afterwards move to the bottom (as shown in the screenshot above) since it probably doesn't need to change it very often.

 -  __Clock name__ - defaults to `WordClock`.
 It will show up as SSID in Access Point mode (brifely at the beginning of every boot sequence, or if the clock is unable to connect to the configured WiFi network).
 You shouldn't need to change it unless you are planning to set up multiple clocks and/or use MQTT as it is also used in MQTT topics.
 - __AP password__ - this password must be at least 8, at most 32 characters. **DO NOT LOSE IT** or you will need to reflash your clock.
 The default value is `password`.
 It is used in 2 situations: